Android Tablets and Phones

 You don't need to figure it all out.

-Familiarize ourselves with the physical buttons and power options of your device.
+Use the physical buttons and power options of your device.

-Identify the main Android screens and learn how to navigate them.
+Familiarize ourselves main Android screens and learn how to navigate them.

 Use our knowledge to identify our device name and Android version.